elsampsa/valkka-examples/docs/qt_notes.rst

 The ``MessageProcess`` class comes with the main libValkka package, but you can also install it separately.

-It is documented in detail in `valkka-multiprocess package documentation  <https://elsampsa.github.io/valkka-multiprocess/_build/html/index.html>`_.

-We highly recommend that you read that documentation as it is important to understand what you are doing here - what is running in the "background" and what in your main python (Qt) process as including libValkka threads and QThreads into the same mix can easily result in the classical
+I recommend that you read that valkka-multiprocess documentation as it is important to understand what you are doing here - what is running in the "background" and what in your main python (Qt) process as including libValkka threads and QThreads into the same mix can easily result in the classical
 "fork-combined-with-threading" pitfall, leading to a leaky-crashy program.

 Please refer also to :ref:`the PyQt testsuite<testsuite>` how to do things correctly.

-A stand-alone python multiprocessing/Qt sample program is provided here (without any libValkka components):
+A simplified, stand-alone python multiprocessing/Qt sample program is provided here (without any libValkka components):

 ::